opencv/opencv/modules/core/doc/basic_structures.rst

     :param ndims: Array dimensionality.

-    :param rows: The number of rows in a 2D array.
+    :param rows: Number of rows in a 2D array.

-    :param cols: The number of columns in a 2D array.
+    :param cols: Number of columns in a 2D array.

     :param size: 2D array size:  ``Size(cols, rows)`` .
-Note that in the  ``Size()``  constructor, the number of rows and the number of columns go in the reverse order.
+In the  ``Size()``  constructor, the number of rows and the number of columns go in the reverse order.

     :param sizes: Array of integers specifying an n-dimensional array shape.